Posted in Epics, Poetry

 Only leads up to a garden path

-And the golden shower trees’ flowers
+And the gold shower flowers

 Swirl up to be ruins of a safe haven